omsf/joint-demo/script.md

 This sets up a series of alchemical transformations between ligands.
 Based on our settings file, the Kartograph atom mapper is used and a minimal spanning network is generated.
 Sage is used for small molecule parameters, so AM1-BCC partial charges are used.
-We can see some valuable information is logged, and we can also see that AM1-BCC takes a few seconds even having provided many cores.
+We can see some valuable information is logged.

 The main output of this command is a bunch of JSON files, each describing a particular transformation.
 There's also a GraphML file which describes the network, and OpenFE has some convenience tools used to visualize them.